eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 ## Converting a Plugin

-### Create a project directory

-We’ll be cloning all of the repos that we'll be working with into this one directory; it is best to create a fresh empty directory.

 ### Clone upstream plugin repo

 In the project directory, clone the upstream repo in the payoff branch: